 - Foreign Private Issuers.
-Foreign private issuers are permitted to follow home country practice in lieu of the NYSE's corporate governance standards, other than the NYSE's requirements that it must: (1) have an audit committee that meets the requirements of Exchange Act Rule 10A-3; and (2) provide prompt notification from its CEO of non-compliance with the applicable provisions of the NYSE's corporate governance rules.
-Whether a listed foreign private issuer follows the NYSE corporate governance standards or its home country practice, it must disclose any ways in which its corporate governance practices differ from those followed by domestic US issuers under NYSE listing standards.20 - Controlled Companies.
-A controlled company is one in which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
+Foreign private issuers are permitted to follow home-country practice in lieu of the NYSE's corporate governance standards, other than the NYSE's requirements that it must: (1) have an audit committee that meets the requirements of Exchange Act Rule 10A-3; and (2) provide prompt notification from its CEO of non-compliance with the applicable provisions of the NYSE's corporate governance rules.
+Whether a listed foreign private issuer follows the NYSE corporate governance standards or its home-country practice, it must disclose any ways in which its corporate governance practices differ from those followed by domestic US issuers under NYSE listing standards.21 - Controlled Companies.
+A "controlled company" is an issuer in which more than 50% of the voting power for the election of directors is held by an individual, a group, or another company.
 MLPs often qualify as controlled companies.
-A controlled company is not required to comply with the NYSE's requirements to have a majority of independent directors, a nominating/corporate governance committee or a compensation committee.
+A "controlled company" is not required to comply with the NYSE's requirements to have a majority of independent directors, a nominating/corporate governance committee, or a compensation committee.22 relationships with the company (either directly or as a partner, shareholder, or officer of an organization that has a relationship with the company).
+In making its determination, the board of directors must consider a candidate's commercial, industrial, banking, consulting, legal, accounting, charitable, and familial relationships, among others.
+The NYSE notes that a director's stock ownership, even if significant, should not in and of itself negate a determination of independence.